 College financial aid administrators aren’t required to make the student eligible for the higher loan limits, even if exceptional circumstances exist.

 Prorated Annual Loan Limits for Undergraduate Students

 Annual loan limits for Direct Loans are prorated (adjusted) for undergraduate students who are enrolled in programs that are:

 For example, if an undergraduate student in a 4-year Bachelor’s degree program will be graduating at the end of the fall semester (halfway through the academic year), the student is eligible for half of the annual loan limit for seniors.

-The annual loan limit for the Federal PLUS loan is the annual cost of attendance minus other aid received during the enrollment period.
-There is no cumulative loan limit.
-The loan limits are the same for both the Grad PLUS and Parent PLUS programs.
+The annual loan limit for the Direct PLUS Loan (Parent PLUS Loan or Grad PLUS Loan) is the annual cost of attendance minus other aid received during the enrollment period.
+There is no aggregate loan limit.
+The loan limits are the same for both parents of undergraduate students as well as graduate students.

-There are no limits on federal consolidation loans, other than the underlying limits on the loans included in the consolidation loan.
-Federal Consolidation loans count against the cumulative Federal Stafford loan limits corresponding to the proportion of the consolidation loan that repaid Federal Stafford loans.
+There are no limits on Direct Consolidation Loans (also known as Federal Consolidation Loans), other than the underlying limits on the loans included in the consolidation loan.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.